mrmcc3/vibing-dev/blog/info-pitch.md

 ## Entity, State and Transactions

-Our problems often demand solutions that manage entities and constrain how their state evolves given outside input.
+Our problems often demand solutions that create entities and constrain how their state evolves given outside input.
 To achieve this requires varying degrees of coordination.
 OLTP databases do exactly that!
-They provide transactions that allow us to express "business rules" to atomically transition the state of entities (state machines).
+They provide transactions that let us atomically transition the state of entities while maintaining invariants ("business rules").
+In essence, they're fancy state machines.

-Transactions are fundamentally about coordination and locality plays a big role.
-Having decision makers in the same room (or nearby) is important.
+Coordination requires observing state and communicating changes - both easier when co-located.
+If orchestrating state across distance was easy, it would be trivial to run all our OLTP systems on the edge.
+That's not the reality.

 > The degree of coordination is problem dependent. <br> Transactions perform the
 > coordination and state evolution. <br> It's better if everything involved is
-> in the same place.
+> in the same place (locality).

 ## Information is built different

-Information is created the moment the state of an entity is observed.
+Information is created the moment the state of any entity is observed.
 It has a reference to the entity, the state being observed and the time.

-It's not an entity with evolving state.
-It's the same everywhere, to everyone, whenever they see it.
-It's an immutable record!
-Consistent by definition.
-No coordination required.
-Replicate it, distribute it, cache it forever.
+It's not an entity with evolving state - it's an immutable record that's the same everywhere, to everyone, whenever they see it.
+This makes it consistent by definition, requiring no coordination to replicate, distribute, or cache forever.

-It's data yes, but with completely different characteristics to the state managed by OLTP databases.
-Just saying "data" conflates entities, state and information.
+> Information really is nothing like entities that change state.
+Conflating them
+> is a mistake.

 ## OLTP for everything?

 Let's look at some outcomes if we decide to use an OLTP database for all our "data" requirements.

-### Forget by default

-A common pitfall is not identifying when the problem has information requirements in the first place.

-You can get the database to correctly model entities and enforce the "business rules" that govern their state transitions, but it won't automatically record how it came to be.
-Oops, what if we have to answer questions about that stuff?
-😬
+### Remembering is on you

+OLTP is great at orchestrating entities and state but it won't store past states or how entities change for you.
+If you're lucky you might be able to completely solve your problem by only tracking the current state of everything.
+But more than likely that's not the case and failing to proactively collect records will lead to the unpleasant discovery that it's impossible to answer questions about the past. 😬

-Remembering is on you.
-Hoping there's backup that can answer your question, or sifting through logs is all accidental information capture.
+The situation becomes worse when the questions about the past aren't even known when you first build the application.
+Hoping there's a backup that can answer your question, or sifting through logs is all accidental record-keeping.

-> Forgetting isn't really an option for most applications.
-Whether we realize it
+> Forgetting past states isn't really an option for most applications.
+In those
-> or not we need records.
+> cases whether we realize it or not we **must** record information.

-### More questions

-Okay, I need records, now what?
+### Into the Tar Pit

+Okay, so we need records in the database.

-- Do we store complete state snapshots (row copies) on every change?
+Which entities need record-keeping?
+What if we don't know what historical questions might be asked?
+Do we store complete state snapshots or just diffs?
-- Or maybe just the diff?
 Event sourcing?
 Change data capture?
-- Is it any state change or do we just add `created_at`, `updated_at` columns and call it a day?
-- What if we can't anticipate the information requirements of our problem yet?
-- What's the schema?
-Will it evolve with the state?
-- How do we index the records?
-- Will record queries be harder? (narrator: yes, much harder)
-- Will all this extra work affect my read performance? write performance? the end user?

-> This seems harder than it should be.
-None of this is about transactions.
+What's the schema and will it conflict as the rest of the system evolves?
+Oh no, more complex migrations?
+How do we index temporal data?
+Will queries be more challenging?
+What about read performance?
+Write performance?
+Storage costs?
+User experience?

+Maybe the biggest red flag: these questions have nothing to do with your actual problem.
+It's pure accidental complexity.

-> Perhaps it's a clue - wrong tool for the job.
+> When a tool makes simple things complex, it's usually the wrong tool for the
+> job.

 ### Leaving value on the table